Han-IChun/fraud_detection_api/README.md

     3. Run the `inference_api.py` file.
 This will launch a Flask API.
     4. You can test the API by sending requests to `http://127.0.0.1:5000` with an example payload.

 2. If you prefer to use Docker, you can download the Docker files from a container registry.
-AWS ECR iamge URI: `891377000396.dkr.ecr.eu-west-2.amazonaws.com/flask-fraud_detecotr-xgb:latest`.
+AWS ECR image URI: `891377000396.dkr.ecr.eu-west-2.amazonaws.com/flask-fraud_detecotr-xgb:latest`.
     1. Once you have the Docker image, run the container.
 Make sure to expose port 8000.
     2. You can test the API by sending requests to `http://127.0.0.1:8000` with an example payload.
 3. You can use the ready APIs I built with AWS Application Load Balancer and ECS.